anoma/juvix-docs/docs/howto/compilation.md

 # Compilation targets

-Since version 0.3 Juvix supports three compilation targets.
-The targets are specified with the `-t` option:
-`juvix compile -t target file.juvix`.
+Juvix supports several compilation targets.
+The targets are specified with the `-t` option: `juvix compile -t target file.juvix`.

 1.  `native`.
 This is the default.
 Produces a native 64bit executable for your machine.